moradisaed/TGCM/README.md

 ---

-## Qualitative Results
+## Results

-Below are **example qualitative results** of the TGCM algorithm compared to several baseline methods, as reported in the paper.
+Below are **example results** of the TGCM algorithm compared to several baseline methods, as reported in the paper.

 ### Example Comparison of Methods (Saliency Maps)